jtdean67/foodbookoutline/prelim_outline.md

 ### Food eaten by people who immigrated

-#### Heavy bias in particular regional cuisine, corresponding to waves of immigration
+Heavy bias in particular regional cuisine, corresponding to waves of immigration

 Chinatowns started by immigrants from Canton, later waves from different provinces

-### Adaptation to local tastes for commercial reasons, in running a restaurant
+### Adaptation to local tastes for commercial reasons, in a restaurant setting

-#### Cashew Chicken, Kansas City, 1970s
++ Cashew Chicken, Kansas City, 1970s

-#### Ristorante Cinese, with traditional Italian serving structure of noodles first, then meat, with no parallels in actual Chinese cuisine
++ Ristorante Cinese, with traditional Italian serving structure of noodles first, then meat, with no parallels in actual Chinese cuisine

 # 4. Replication vs. local sourcing